-In the parts of this subject which cover injuries the following injuries will be covered

 - 1. Acute and chronic responses to injury, repair and remodelling.

-- haemostatic and Inflammatory responses
+- haemostatic and inflammatory responses

 - muscle, bone, ligament and tendon

-- affects of injury and Functional rehabilitation on The Biomechanical properties of muscle, bone, ligament and tendon
+- Affects of injury and functional rehabilitation on the Biomechanical properties of muscle, bone, ligament and tendon

-- changes in kinaesthetic Sensitivity that accompany soft tissue injuries
+- changes in kinaesthetic sensitivity that accompany soft tissue injuries

 - 2. Acute care for musculoskeletal injuries

 - 3. Pharmacology of key medication for musculoskeletal injury and common coexisting conditions

 - 4. Principles of functional assessment

-- medical clearances
+- Medical clearances

-- common tests of Functional ability used in Screening for Musculoskeletal injury, their uses, strengths and limitations
+- Common tests of functional ability used in screening for

+- musculoskeletal injury, their uses, strengths and limitations

 - 5. Principles and stages of functional rehabilitation

 - 6. Rehabilitation Techniques

 - Hydrotherapy

 - Therabands

 - Fitball

-- resistance

-- Endurance training
+- Resistance - Endurance Training

-- flexibility
+- Flexibility

-- Core stability
+- Core Stability

 - Progression and evaluation

-- 7. Design and implementation of functional rehabilitation exercise programs for individuals with common musculoskeletal injuries
+7. Design and implementation of functional rehabilitation exercise programs for individuals with common musculoskeletal injuries functional rehabilitation of musculoskeletal injuries

-- head and Neck
+- Head and neck

 - Upper limb

-- Lower limb
+- Lower Limb

 - Torso and back

-- 8. Functional exercise rehabilitation?fs relationship to other treatments

-- 9. Risks of injury associated with equipment and exercises used in functional rehabilitation of musculoskeletal injuries
+Functional exercise rehabilitation's relationship to other treatments Risks of injury associated with equipment and exercises used in accredited exercise scientists and exercise physiologists in exercise/ sports medicine and injury rehabilitation

 - The biomechanics

-- Minimising Risk
+- Minimising risk

 - 10. Equipment and environment

 - 11. The exercises and technique

 - 12. Individual client factors

-- 13. Sociocultural and heal
+- 13. Sociocultural and health factors and functional rehabilitation, taking into account

+- Age

+- Gender

+- co-existing conditions

+- medications

+- sociocultural and lifestyle factors etc

+Evaluating the efficacy of functional rehabilitation programs The professional responsibilities and limitations of ESSA

+- 16. The psychological impact of injury - implications for rehabilitation

+17. The team approach in sports medicine and musculoskeletal rehabilitation; coach and players, conditioners, assistants, medico, physiotherapist, consultants, the workers compensation team18.
+Overuse injuries and functional rehabilitation